-- ▶ Settings ▶ Online directories ▶ Corporate - Click on next to the name of the LDAP directory you want to edit ... the LDAP configuration page is opened.
+- ▶ Settings ▶ Online directories ▶ Corporate - Click on ext to the name of the LDAP directory you want to edit ... the LDAP configuration page is opened.

-- Enter a name for the directory in the Directory name field. - This is the name under which the directory will appear in the list of network directorys on the telephones (\rightarrow page 109). - ▶ Select the option Enable directory, so that the directory will be displayed on the telephones. - ▶ Enter the access data for the LDAP server - Server address IP address or domain name of the LDAP server, e.g. 10.25.62.35 or
+- ▶ Enter a name for the directory in the Directory name field. - This is the name under which the directory will appear in the list of network directorys on the telephones (\rightarrow p.
+107). - Select the option Enable directory, so that the directory will be displayed on the telephones. - Enter the access data for the LDAP server

+Server address IP address or domain name of the LDAP server, e.g. 10.25.62.35 or mally the port number 389 is used (default).